emqx/emqx-docs/en_US/faq/faq.md

 ## What's EMQX suggested OS?

 EMQX supports deployment on Linux, MacOS, ARM system, however it is recommended to deploy the product on one of the supported Linux distributions, such as CentOS, Ubuntu and Debian.

-Only EMQX Broker supports Windows and we don't suggestion deployment on Windows.

 ## How to estimate resource usage of EMQX?